fernandabruno/fernandabruno.github.io/_posts/2017-1-30-MusixMatchR.md

 ```

 ## Accessing data
-With your created api key, you are ready to access all the funcionalities provided by musixmatchR package.
+With your created api key, you are ready to access all the functionalities provided by musixmatchR package.
 Let's give it a try.

 ### Getting data about Artists or Bands